 Enterprises should carefully plan and execute a cohesive strategy to protect their WLANs against data loss and unauthorized access.
-While the final security options depend on the level of protection required and available budget, there are some important tips and techniques to get started.
+While the final security options depend on the level of protection required and available budget, teams can follow some important tips and techniques.

 Other best practices include the following:

 - Segmentation of Wi-Fi users and devices by SSID.
 Departments and devices use WLANs in different ways.
-Therefore, not every device can be secured using the same standard.
-One way to protect devices that can support, say, WPA-Enterprise, from those that can only support WPA-Personal is to logically segment legacy devices into a separate SSID.
-Once segmented, access policies can be wrapped around the less secure endpoints.
+Therefore, teams can't secure every device using the same standard.
+For example, one way to protect devices that support WPA-Enterprise from those that support only WPA-Personal is to segment legacy devices logically into a separate SSID.
+Once segmented, teams can wrap access policies around the less secure endpoints.

 - Guest Wi-Fi.
 Set up a separate guest Wi-Fi SSID for those users and devices that only require internet access.
 Access policies can block these devices from communicating with any users or devices on the corporate network, while still delivering internet-bound traffic securely beyond the network edge.

-- Signal strength bleeding out into unsecured areas.
+- Avoiding signal strength bleeding out into insecure areas.
 APs installed near external walls should have their power levels carefully set to reduce any leakage into nearby parking lots or public squares.
-Doing so helps protect against external wireless interference and also reduces the chance that an unauthorized user can successfully connect to the network.
+Doing so helps protect against external wireless interference and reduces the chance an unauthorized user can successfully connect to the network.

 - 802.1x authentication vs. PSK.
-Require, whenever possible, users and devices authenticate using 802.1x, as opposed to a PSK.
+Whenever possible, require users and devices to authenticate using 802.1x, as opposed to a PSK.
 This reduces the need to manually change PSKs multiple times a year.
 It also prevents the sharing of PSKs, which can potentially lead to hackers using Wi-Fi to gain unauthorized access to the corporate network.

 - Network LAN switchport configurations.
 Configure the switchports that connect wireless APs to the corporate LAN with security in mind.
 Place AP management IP addresses on a segmented virtual LAN, allowing only specific VLANs to be trunked to the APs.
-Use static or sticky media access control address port security techniques to protect against people unplugging an AP and attaching an unauthorized device into the LAN.
+Use static or sticky MAC address port security techniques to protect against people unplugging an AP and attaching an unauthorized device into the LAN.

 - network access control or unified endpoint management platforms to provide granular access controls;